weichnn/bag_extractor/README.md

 This is meant as simple, minimal example of how to process [multi-spectal dataset](https://github.com/NGCLAB/multi-spectral-dataset) and how to generate dense depth images.

+The program consists of two parts, the ROS bag extraction program and the depth image processing program.
+The ROS bag extraction program is mainly responsible for extracting the BOS bag files' data and generating the corresponding data directory.
+The depth image processing program is used to obtain a complete dense depth image in the standard camera view using multiple view transformation and inpaint algorithms.

 ## 1. Prerequisites

 ### 1.1 ROS and Python